 The National August Wilson Monologue Competition is a free arts education program, a celebration of the words of the playwright August Wilson, inspiring high school students to find and express themselves through theatre.

 August Wilson was an American playwright.
-His literary legacy is a series of ten plays, The Pittsburgh Cycle, for which he received two Pulitzer Prizes for Drama.
+His literary legacy is a series of ten plays, The American Century Cycle, for which he received two Pulitzer Prizes for Drama.
 Each is set in a different decade, depicting the comic and tragic aspects of the African-American experience in the 20th century.

 Participating students receive the following: